-- If the MMP meets the established benchmark for the measure, or - If the MMP meets the established goal for closing the gap between its performance in the calendar year prior to the performance period and the established benchmark by a stipulated percentage
+• If the MMP meets the established benchmark for the measure, or

+If the MMP meets the established goal for closing the gap between its performance in the calendar year prior to the performance period and the established benchmark by a stipulated percentage

 Quality withhold payments are determined based on the percentage of all withhold measures, including CMS core and state-specific measures, each MMP passes.
-All measures are weighted equally, with no distinction made between measures that earned a "pass" by meeting the benchmark and measures that earned a "pass" by meeting the gap closure target.
+All measures are weighted equally, with no distinction made between measures that earned a "pass" by meeting the benchmark and measures that earned a "pass" by meeting the benchmark and measures that earned a "pass" by meeting the gap closure target.
 If one or more measures cannot be calculated for the MMP because of timing constraints or enrollment requirements (e.g., the reporting period does not fall during the applicable demonstration year, an MMP does not have enough enrollment to report the measure as detailed in the technical notes), it will be removed from the total number of withhold measures on which an MMP will be evaluated.
 In circumstances where the removal of measures results in fewer than three measures that are eligible for inclusion, alternative measures will be added to the quality withhold analysis.

-MMPs will be evaluated using the following bands:
+MMPs are evaluated using the following bands: